johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-001.md

 Alexis: Our interview today should last approximately an hour.
 I'm gonna ask you a series of questions about your family and experiences with steel in Johnstown.
 This interview is being recorded for oral history preservation and historical analysis purposes.

 (0:27 - 0:40)
 Alexis: If you need to take a break at any time, let me know and I can pause the recording and interview.
 We'll go back over your consent form at the end of the interview to record and confirm your previous choices.
-This is Alexa Schulte interviewing her grandmother, Ruth Demko, on October 5th, 2025.
+This is Alexa Schoulta interviewing her grandmother, Ruth Demko, on October 5th, 2025.

 (0:41 - 0:55)
 Alexis: Hi, Ruth.